Jump Start Your Semester

 Trinity faculty: Do you have a conference or personal conflict coming up and need someone to teach your class?
 We can help by providing a workshop!

-Please consider letting one of our staff use that time to share useful strategies for improving study and self-care skills.
-We will be happy to come to your classroom and provide a presentation of your choice from a variety of academic success and wellness topics.
+Please consider letting a staff member from Academic Support or CELCS use that time to share useful strategies for success.
+We will be happy to come to your classroom and provide a presentation of your choice from the topics listed above.
 Two weeks notice is preferred.

 Please contact the presenter listed to request a workshop that will meet the needs of your class.